 But EHR and administrative burdens aren’t going anywhere.
 Neither is the need for strong doctor-patient relationships, which can influence health outcomes.
 A patient who feels rushed or uncomfortable might be less inclined to ask an embarrassing question or point out a potentially cancerous mole.
 To provide quality care, doctors will need to communicate effectively in spite of screens.
 And even though veterinarians aren’t subject to identical job constraints, they still might be a source of guidance for overloaded doctors.

 Beyond taking cues from veterinary bedside manner, some experts argue that doctors should forge a collaborative relationship with pet providers in order to make headway on shared diseases and clinical challenges.

-“The two fields are very much the same,” says cardiologist Barbara Natterson-Horowitz, co-author of the bestselling book Zoobiquity.
+“The two fields are very much the same,” says Dr. Barbara Natterson-Horowitz, a cardiologist and co-author of the bestselling book Zoobiquity.
 The patients are too: “Jaguars have breast cancer, eagles get heart attacks.
 It’s still remarkably common for physicians to assume that human disease is unique to humans.
 All these commonalities are really, really important.”

 As a cardiologist, Natterson-Horowitz spent her career treating human patients.
 Then, a little more than a decade ago, the Los Angeles Zoo asked her to perform cardiac imaging on a chimpanzee, her first non-human patient.